 Federal workforce training funds administered by Massachusetts are being used to train individuals to enter direct care work in all regions of the state.
 In 9 of the 16 regions 10% or more of training recipients are trained in direct care occupations, with high rates of verified post-training employment.
-Community colleges are among the training providers.
+Community colleges are among the training providers, and examples of eligible programs follow.

-Massachusetts Direct Care Workforce Related WIA Trainees, FY2014/Q3 - Table 8
+Massachusetts Direct Care Workforce Related Trainees, FY2014/Q3 - Table 8